I’ve never wanted to be well known and I have certainly never wanted to be famous.

 “It’s both of you,” she said, “It’s no good if you’re on your own and don’t shave for a couple of days.
 He likes a bit of stubble.”

 “He” is Rankin and Rankin is a very well known photographer who has photographed everyone who is anyone from Kate Moss and The Rolling Stones to Her Majesty the Queen.
-Now he wanted to photograph Caroline and me.
+Now he wanted to photograph me.

 My liver transplant scar is spectacular.
 There is “keyhole” surgery but there’s also “barn door” surgery.
 My scar is barn door style and is a reversed ‘L’ shape.